DanielePassabi/BDT_Project_2021/README.md

 ### *Description*

 This code provides a possible implementation of a Big Data System able to preform predictions on tenders published by the Italian administrative bodies.
 It returns the most likely winners of a tender specified by the end-user through a customised interface.
-Predictions are based on historical data and obtained through a machine learning model running a K-NearestNeighbour classification.
+Predictions are based on historical data and obtained through a machine learning model running a K-NearestNeighbour classification algorithm.

 ### *How to start (end user)*

-To the end-user it is simply required to run the respective file exe.
+The end-user is required to run the NOME_DELL_EXE file exe.
 This will open a window were some company and tender information need to be specified.
 Once done this, it is enough to click on the *Get prediction* button and the prediction for the most likely tender winner will be displayed.

-### *How to start (developer) BLEAH* - DANI NO ME GUSTA, CI PENSO DOPO
+### *How to start (developer)*

-The application runs autonomously after the execution of the proper exe file.
-Nevertheless, data have to be updated monthly.

-- tenders data are updated monthly
-- they are uploaded in the MySQL database
+We suppose that the first step of the solution (the population of the MySQL database) has already been implmeneted.
+Therefore from the developer side, the only action to be performed is the update of the above-mentioned database.
+Recalling that tender information and winners information have to be updated monthly and every six month respectively, to update the databse one should:

-- the prediction model is trained also on the new data
+1) Download the new data from.
-- the application is updated and released to the user
+2) Run the NOME_DELL_EXE file exe.

+    After having selected which kind of data to update and the path of the new .csv together with the MySQL credentials, the application runs autonomously the whole process: first the database is updated, the prediction model is trained also on the new data, the application is updated and released to the user.

 ### *Python requirements*